 - Earthquakes and other natural catastrophes

-A homeowner will be compensated to cover the cost of damage incurred as long as the specific event is listed within your policy.
+A homeowner will be compensated (subject to policy terms, conditions, and limitations) to cover the cost of damage incurred as a result of a named peril, as long as the specific event is listed within your policy.
 There are additional “named perils” to the ones listed above that can be covered and purchased with a more comprehensive policy, but these are the most common.

-In the event of being exposed to any of these circumstances, hazard insurance will provide coverage for the contents of your home.
+In the event of being exposed to a named peril, hazard insurance will provide coverage for the contents of your home (subject to policy terms, conditions, and limitations).
 These include your clothes, furniture, books, and non-attached personal belongings.
 When it comes to protecting your possessions, there are two types of hazard insurance to choose from.

 Two Types of Hazard Insurance

-This coverage will replace damage, stolen, or destroyed items for the price that the item was purchased for, minus the depreciation of the item.
+This coverage will replace damaged, stolen, or destroyed items for the price that the item was purchased for, minus the depreciation of the item.

 This coverage provides policyholders with enough money to buy the same item new, without taking depreciation into account.
-Typically more expensive than the cash value option.
+Typically, it is more expensive than the cash value option.